IO-202 as Monotherapy in Patients in AML and CMML

 - Patients with New York Heart Association (NYHA) Class III or IV congestive heart failure (CHF) or left ventricular ejection fraction (LVEF) <40% by echocardiogram (ECHO) or multi-gated acquisition (MUGA) scan ≤28 days prior to Cycle 1, Day 1.

 - Any of the following in the previous 6 months: myocardial infarction, congenital long QT syndrome, Torsades de pointes, clinically significant arrhythmias (including sustained ventricular tachyarrhythmia and ventricular fibrillation), and left anterior hemiblock (bifascicular block), unstable angina, coronary/peripheral artery bypass graft, symptomatic CHF (NYHA class III or IV), cerebrovascular accident, transient ischemic attack, or pulmonary embolism.
-Patients with asymptomatic right bundle branch block are allowed.
+Patients with asymptomatic right bundle branch block or controlled atrial fibrillation are allowed.

 - Known or suspected hypersensitivity to recombinant human proteins.